mark-rolich/RulersGuides.js/README.md

 This Javascript package creates Photoshop-like guides and rulers interface on a web page.
 Guides are created by click-and-dragging corresponding horizontal or vertical ruler.
+Guide position is shown while dragging and on mouse over.

 Demo is available at http://mark-rolich.github.io/RulersGuides.js/